HRAhvanouee/FPD2AAS/README.md

-# 🔗 Towards Interoperable Automation Engineering
+# 🔗 Towards Interoperable Process Description in
-**Mapping AutomationML to AAS Submodels**
+# Industry 4.0
+**A Structured Mapping from FPD to
+AAS**

 ## 📄 Overview